 - creating and sharing embarrassing images or videos.
-This includes 'sexting' for details please see section 9.4 of the Behaviour Policy - 'trolling' the sending of menacing or upsetting messages on social networks, chat rooms or online games - excluding children from online games, activities or friendship groups - setting up hate sites or groups about a particular child - encouraging young people to self-harm - voting for or against someone in an abusive poll - creating fake accounts, hijacking or stealing online identities to embarrass a young person or cause trouble using their name - sending explicit messages, also known as sexting - pressuring children into sending sexual images or engaging in sexual conversations.
+This includes sending nudes. - 'trolling' the sending of menacing or upsetting messages on social networks, chat rooms or online games - excluding children from online games, activities or friendship groups - setting up hate sites or groups about a particular child - encouraging young people to self-harm - voting for or against someone in an abusive poll - creating fake accounts, hijacking or stealing online identities to embarrass a young person or cause trouble using their name - sending explicit messages (nudes) - pressuring children into sending sexual images or engaging in sexual conversations.